Spanish IIH Expectations

 0% Speaking / Daily Activities

 Class work includes anything done in class that has been collected for a grade.
 NO LATE WORK IS ACCEPTED FOR CLASS WORK CREDIT.
 If a student has an excused absence they will have three days for everyday missed to turn in make-up work.
 Please take a look at my website or ParentLink to see what assignments are missing.
-The basket on the back table contains extra copies, notes, and any other handouts students may need.
-Students are responsible for looking at the website and turning in appropriate work into the marked basket on front cart.
-Please do not ask me what you missed until you have looked on my website.
+The crate on the back table contains extra copies, notes, and any other handouts students may need.
+Students are responsible for looking at the website and turning in appropriate work into the marked basket on back shelf.
+Please do not ask me what you missed until you have looked on my website and/or have asked a classmate.

 Quizzes are given on a weekly/bi-weekly basis and exams will be given approximately every 2-3 weeks.
 Each exam will contain a speaking, reading, writing, listening and culture section.
 In addition, there will be homework check quizzes, which will ensure that students are properly correcting their homework when we go over it in class.
 Last, the teacher reserves the right to give unannounced quizzes over any material covered in class or assigned as homework.
 This will be done in order to assess what students have actually retained.